AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/set-up-pi-to-ocs/config-utility.md

    The Data Archive connection is added and details about the newly added Data Archive are displayed.

-1. Review the following details for the PI Data Archive:
+1. Review the following details for the Data Archive:

    * Server name, version, and server ID